-More than 200 Western School Corp. students were vaccinated for chickenpox after an outbreak last March.
+More than 200 Western School Corp. students were vaccinated for chickenpox after an outbreak in March 2012.

 The virus was confirmed to have infected five fifth-graders, the Howard County Health Department reported.
 It acted quickly to prevent the infection’s spread and held a free vaccination clinic at Western Primary School.

 Two hundred ninety Western students and staff were found in need of a booster shot.
 County health officials couldn’t accommodate such a large number.
 They had just 103 doses in stock at the time.

 So state health officials solicited nearly 200 doses from other counties.